 Zynga Inc. (ZNGA:US), the social-game maker that held an initial public offering last year, is cutting 5 percent of staff, shutting offices and ending more than a dozen titles to compensate for slowing sales growth.

 San Francisco-based Zynga is closing an office in Boston, trimming staff in Austin, Texas and weighing the closure of studios in Japan and the U.K., Chief Executive Officer Mark Pincus wrote yesterday in a memo obtained by Bloomberg.
 The cuts affect about 142 of the 2,846 workers (ZNGA:US) Zynga had at the end of 2011.

-Zynga has fallen (ZNGA) 78 percent since the December IPO on disappointing demand for its games on Facebook Inc. (FB) and a failure to produce runaway hits for wireless devices.
+Zynga has fallen (ZNGA:US) 78 percent since the December IPO on disappointing demand for its games on Facebook Inc. (FB:US) and a failure to produce runaway hits for wireless devices.
 Trimming staff may help the company do a better job focusing on mobile games, said Colin Sebastian, an analyst at Robert W. Baird & Co.